The VR/AR Lab's mission is to develop novel mixed-reality systems and experiences, focusing on the following aspects:

 Collaborative Context-Aware Mobile Training and Exploration

-The CollaTrEx project aims at providing an integrated framework for collaborative context-aware mobile training and exploration, with a focus on in-situ collaboration within groups of learners engaged in varied educational activities.
-The advantages and opportunities of context-aware mobile learning are widely recognised but modern mobile devices offer an enormous potential beyond establishing precise spatio-temporal context.
-The multitude of sensors, as well as advanced recording and networking capabilities, call for increased interactivity and collaboration.
+The CollaTrEx project aims to provide an integrated framework for collaborative context-aware mobile training and exploration, focusing on in-situ collaboration within groups of learners engaged in varied educational activities.
+The advantages and opportunities of context-aware mobile learning are widely recognized, but modern mobile devices offer enormous potential beyond establishing precise spatiotemporal context.
+The multitude of sensors and advanced recording and networking capabilities call for increased interactivity and collaboration.
 However, instead of harnessing these capabilities to full effect for a genuinely collaborative and interactive mobile learning experience, they are often left unexploited.

 RoboTP